TensorYue/Concrete-Crack-Segmentation/README.md

 _Classification of Crack Patterns_

- This idea was also mentioned by other researchers [8, 9] when designing the network for a broader application.
+ Similar effort was also made by other researchers [3, 8, 9] when designing the network for a broader application.

-## Redesigned Network
+## Redesigned Encoder

 <img width="280" height="294" alt="image" src="https://github.com/user-attachments/assets/df402202-8b48-42cd-a2c3-176f7434fc85" />